What is your Ofsted rating?

 Are the same staff based in each room to assist continuity?

 Yes, each room has a room leader and a staff team.
-Most staff have key children, meaning they are responsible for their learning journeys and regularly planning for and assessing their development.
+Most staff have a small group of key children, meaning they are responsible for their learning journeys and regularly planning for and assessing their development.
 We strive to keep the staff in each room as consistent as possible, especially when children are settling into nursery.

 How will my child sleep at nursery and where?

-In the baby room the babies sleep outside in the silver cross prams and push chairs which will be discussed with you during your little one’s settling in sessions.
-In the toddler room and above, the children will be offered a sleep mat, in the allocated sleep room.
+Babies in Pooh Corner sleep outside in the Silver Cross prams and push chairs which have been laid suitably flat.
+This will be discussed with you during your little one’s settling in sessions.
+Older children in the Toddler Room and above will be offered a sleep mat in the allocated sleep room.
 Sleep arrangements are always discussed with you beforehand and individual cases are always taken into consideration.

 How do staff get children to sleep?